JosieHong/FIDDLE/README.md

 **F**ormula **ID**entification from tandem mass spectra by **D**eep **LE**arning

-Here is the source code for all the experiments, including training, evaluation, and testing of FIDDLE, BUDDY, and SIRIUS.
-The PyPI package for FIDDLE is coming soon.
+Here is the source code for all the experiments, including the training of FIDDLE, as well as the evaluation and testing of FIDDLE, BUDDY, and SIRIUS.
+A PyPI package and a website-based service for FIDDLE will be available soon.

 ## Set up